Alignak-monitoring/alignak-doc/source/14_contributing/how-to-contribute.rst

 Getting started into the developer documentation
 ================================================

-The `developer documentation`_ is generated from Alignak source code and basically describe its modules.
+The `developer documentation`_ is generated from Alignak source code and basically describes its modules.
 You can see in details the functions and jump to the source code if necessary.
 You also have some class diagram in the index page to browse code more easily
 A good entry point could be the daemon module, you can find the python files used to launch daemons (arbiter, scheduler ...).